 Signs of Inhalant Allergies

-Pollen, mold, fungi, and even the house dust mite make people cough, wheeze, and have difficulty breathing, but atopic dogs more typically suffer itchiness on the front half of their body.
+Pollen, mold, fungi, and even the house dust mite make people cough, wheeze, and have difficulty breathing, but atopic dogs more typically suffer itchiness on their body.
 They chew, bite, lick and rub their face, chest, armpit area, and feet.
 The webbing between the dog's toes can absorb allergens and make the whole body itch.
 Atopic dogs also commonly suffer from chronic ear infections.
 They can develop secondary infections with yeast or bacteria that are very uncomfortable and even traumatize their skin with from licking or scratching.

 Other kinds of dog allergies, like contact allergy or food allergy, can prompt itchy skin all year long.
-But atopy, like flea allergy, can be seasonal.
+Atopy, like flea allergy, can be seasonal or year round.

 To get rid of the allergen, it is first important to know what's causing the problem, which can be hard to determine.
 Although blood tests are available, they aren't always considered reliable.
 Instead, intradermal skin testing helps diagnose atopy.
 Suspect allergens are injected into the shaved skin of the sedated dog.
 In five to 15 minutes, positive reactions become swollen, red, and elevated, while negative reactions fade away.

 Dogs may react to single or multiple allergens, but even for those who know their dog reacts to house dust, it's nearly impossible to eliminate exposure because the puppy's fur is a magnet that attracts and captures environmental allergens.